zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-From the child zone, obtain the address records matching the [in-bailiwick] name server names found in the zone itself.
+From the child zone, obtain the address records matching the [In-Bailiwick] name server names found in the zone itself.
 Extract addresses even if the resolution goes through CNAME.
 It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is